for impact accounts and Designated IMpact Accounts

 Accepting these Program Guidelines means that you expressly acknowledge and agree that Account Assets may be invested in companies or other projects that may lose money, even to the point of losing all of the Account’s value.
 Foundation will be heavily invested in companies and projects that have a special relationship or a special value to its charitable purposes, and very rarely will an Account be diversified.
 AS SUCH, DONOR WAIVES ANY AND ALL CLAIMS REGARDING EITHER A FAILURE TO DIVERSIFY OR THE LOSS OF FUND ASSETS OR THE INVESTMENT ALLOCATION OF THE FUND.
 Such waiver includes, without limitation, any and all claims under the Uniform Prudent Management of Institutional Accounts Act (O.C.G.A. §§ 44-15-1 et seq.), the Uniform Prudent Investor Act (O.C.G.A. §§ 53-12-340 et seq.), and similar statutes, should private causes of action ever arise thereunder.

-You may recommend grants from your Account by email.
+You may recommend grants from your Account by email or through the link on the website.
 As a donor advised fund sponsor, Impact Foundation is required to exert full legal control over all Account Assets to ensure that grants are only made to organizations exempt under IRC § 501(c)(3) that are organized and operated exclusively for exempt purposes within the meaning of IRC § 170(c)(2)(B).
 It is our practice to follow donor recommendations of grants to charities that advance our charitable mission.
-However, the Foundation may not grant to private foundations, individuals and disqualified supporting organizations are not considered eligible to receive Grants.
+However, the Foundation may not grant to private foundations, individuals, nor disqualified supporting organizations.
 You will not personally be entitled, at any time, to any Grants from the Account, including income, interest, or principal.

 (a) Recommendation Privileges.
 You may make non-binding and non-compulsory recommendations regarding investment of Account Assets within one or more pre-approved investment opportunities that are deemed by the Foundation to be program-related or mission-related investments that further its exempt purposes (“Investments”).
 We ordinarily try to honor recommendations regarding Grants to eligible public charities if the Account Assets are liquid or may be liquidated easily, unless it has reason to believe that such recommendations, if followed, might be contrary to IRS regulations or other applicable law.
 In addition, you may recommend that an investment be transferred to an eligible public charity in kind, subject to the investment company restrictions, if the grantee accepts receipt of the illiquid assets.

 (b) Method of Recommendation.
-If you wishes to recommend a Grant or Investment, you do so through email or any alternate means provided by Foundation.
+If you wish to recommend a Grant or Investment, you do so through email or any alternate means provided by Foundation.